History of CenterPoint Energy in Timeline

 In 2006, Texas Genco was sold to NRG Energy of Princeton, N.J.

-September 2008: Hurricane Ike causes major power disruption
+September 2008: Hurricane Ike causes disruption of service

-In September 2008, Hurricane Ike caused significant service disruption in the Greater Houston Area, leaving 2.1 million of CenterPoint's 2.26 million clients without electricity.
+In September 2008, Hurricane Ike caused significant disruption of service in the Greater Houston Area, resulting in 2.1 million of CenterPoint's 2.26 million clients losing electricity.

 March 2009: Smart meter deployment begins

-In March 2009, CenterPoint Energy's five-year smart meter deployment began, delivering enhanced smart meter functionality to Retail Electric Providers (REPs).
-The company also worked with the Department of Energy for a pilot program in Texas centered on energy consumption.
-Smart meters helped reduce energy consumption for the home.
+In March 2009, CenterPoint Energy's five-year smart meter deployment began, enhancing smart meter functionality for Retail Electric Providers (REPs).

-In 2010, CenterPoint Energy and Ford Motor Company formed a partnership to promote the adoption of electric vehicles.
-The two companies worked together to create electric vehicle consumer outreach and education programs, addressing charging needs and ensuring the electrical infrastructure could support the necessary demand.
-Their collaboration included strategies to minimize emissions and distribution impacts by using renewable energy resources.
+In 2010, CenterPoint Energy and Ford Motor Company formed a partnership to promote the adoption of electric vehicles, create consumer outreach and education programs, and address charging needs.

 December 2011: Public Campaign criticizes CenterPoint Energy

-In December 2011, the non-partisan organization Public Campaign criticized CenterPoint Energy for spending $2.65 million on lobbying and not paying any taxes during 2008–2010, instead getting $284 million in tax rebates, despite making a profit of $1.9 billion.
+In December 2011, Public Campaign criticized CenterPoint Energy for spending $2.65 million on lobbying and not paying any taxes during 2008–2010, while receiving $284 million in tax rebates, despite making a profit of $1.9 billion and paying its top five executives between $12 and $13 million.

-April 23, 2018: CenterPoint Energy and Vectren Corporation announce merger agreement
+April 23, 2018: CenterPoint Energy and Vectren Corporation announced merger agreement

 On April 23, 2018, CenterPoint Energy and Vectren Corporation announced they had entered into a definitive merger agreement, with CenterPoint being the emerging head company.

-February 1, 2019: CenterPoint Energy merger with Vectren Corporation is completed
+February 1, 2019: CenterPoint Energy and Vectren Corporation merger completed

-On February 1, 2019, the merger between CenterPoint Energy and Vectren Corporation was completed, and Vectren was delisted from the NYSE.
+On February 1, 2019, the merger between CenterPoint Energy and Vectren Corporation was completed, leading to Vectren being delisted from the NYSE.

-February 15, 2021: ERCOT declares statewide power generation shortfall emergency
+February 15, 2021: ERCOT declares power generation shortfall emergency

-On February 15, 2021, due to a major cold-weather event in Texas, the Electric Reliability Council of Texas (ERCOT) declared a statewide power generation shortfall emergency.
-This caused widespread blackouts in the Greater Houston area.
-CenterPoint Energy started controlled, rotating outages and advised customers to lower their thermostat settings to conserve natural gas.
+On February 15, 2021, due to a cold-weather event, the Electric Reliability Council of Texas (ERCOT) declared a statewide power generation shortfall emergency.
+CenterPoint Energy started controlled, rotating outages in the Greater Houston area, initially expected to last 10 to 45 minutes but later extended, with customers advised to conserve natural gas.

-On May 3, 2021, CenterPoint Energy retired the Vectren name for Vectren's service territory.
+On May 3, 2021, CenterPoint Energy retired the Vectren name for Vectren's former service territory.

 July 8, 2024: Hurricane Beryl makes landfall

-On July 8, 2024, Category 1 Hurricane Beryl made landfall in Texas, leaving 2.2 million CenterPoint customers without power.
-This was the largest number of customers without power in the company's and state's history.
+On July 8, 2024, Category 1 Hurricane Beryl made landfall in Texas, causing power outages for 2.2 million CenterPoint customers, the highest number in the company's and the state's history.

-On July 10, 2024, a graffiti mural with the name "CenterPointle$$" appeared on an I-10 West underpass.
-The Texas Department of Transportation (TxDOT) later removed the graffiti mural.
+On July 10, 2024, a graffiti mural with the name "CenterPointle$$" appeared on an I-10 West underpass, reflecting the city's response to the company's perceived lack of preparation and reliable information after Hurricane Beryl.
+The mural was later removed by the Texas Department of Transportation (TxDOT).